-Offboarding is easy.
-No more worrying that former employees will walk away with access to critical data and systems. strongDM ties authentication to your existing SSO and allows admins to revoke all access at once.
+No more worrying that former employees will walk away with access to critical data and systems.
+StrongDM ties authentication to your existing SSO and allows admins to revoke all access at once.

-If you want to learn more about how strongDM can simplify privileged access auditing for your organization, contact one of our experts today for a free demo.
+If you want to learn more about how StrongDM can simplify privileged access auditing for your organization, contact one of our experts today for a no-BS demo.